 We will recruit participants to SHEENA starting in winter 2021.
 A full list of recruiting centres can be found further down this page.
 In most cases you will need to already be a patient at a recruiting centre to participate.
 Please contact the Study Manager or talk to the team at your recruiting centre if you’re interested in participating.

 Keep a symptom and sleep diary.
 Apply a nicotine patch.
 Have a blood draw and genetic testing.

 Anyone who is currently over the age of 12 years old and has been diagnosed with Sleep Related Hypermotor Epilepsy.

 Who is conducting the research?

-Professor Deb Pal at King’s College London is the Chief Investigator of this study that is part of a large European programme of research on difficult to treat childhood epilepsy.
+Professor Deb Pal at King’s College London is the Chief Investigator of this study.

 Who has reviewed this study?

-The study is supported by the European Commission and has been reviewed by scientific experts.
+This study is supported by Epilepsy Research UK and has been reviewed by Westminster Research Ethics Committee.

 If you would like to find out more about this study, please contact Anna Hall (Anna.1.Hall@kcl.ac.uk) or Amber Collingwood (Amber.firstname.lastname@example.org) by email.
 We’re now recruiting at the following UK sites:

 King’s College Hospital, London